Bender250/bender250.github.io/_posts/eth/2019-11-18-Marta_visit.md

 15 minutes on top was enough to freeze and take only half of the pictures that I wanted, as the camera was freezing as well.

 ![](https://lh3.googleusercontent.com/5NZe6AcSb1eYF9UL8Mwufe6DWAViruLjJism8sW1_0MhksM_CkJPNP7B3QTWSWYmTGB0InPFvgl6eosGw0OQDHAuUVs4vGE4SfzZq6aCvYIlqTOWCl_qFd_znz8tovsLvqs5QREraXc=w1200-h1801-no)
-*I thought we have some extra time, so I let Marta make an ice anchor.*
+*I thought we have some extra time, so I let Marta make an ice anchor.
+The truth was that we were just in time back, the staff was really pushing us to run to the gondola.*

 ![](https://lh3.googleusercontent.com/AZosVty_vc2k9bafOItkxDYWrcuOMGP05eZc8JzGzrc2GPsDNkmjar4Yz4mYxbCZWFKNg2yeyECkcWOHz7HHiARgF0FDVQZNZN-b8BQ8q1FRu4hO7BaluR2H-UVGwxNne7K_z_GT_RM=w2160-h1440-no)
-*By Breithorn, see you for ski and fly!*
+*Bye Breithorn, see you soon for ski and fly!*

 ![](https://lh3.googleusercontent.com/haJm55-bQpCNzFS4qLhAVSMA30psnQE2jPvG-T-bnCDRuuY3u-jOvHH4VouT7AI1Zx6ni8zzk91XoxD6dr2RGcKRvcUj3UrVMJeaObssmeUGmutz32iRGcr7Z_jphoDU_Zl7X9BYbx4=w2560-h1440-no)
 *From the north, Breithorn looks a bit scary.*